residencemassacreprolover/rmprolover/README.md

 + This Project Is **open source**, but don't be a skid.

-+ THIS SCRIPT IS NOT AFFLICTED WITH MSPAINT, THE MSPAINT TEAM OR ANYONE ELSE.
++ THIS SCRIPT IS NOT AFFLIATED WITH MSPAINT, THE MSPAINT TEAM OR ANYONE ELSE.